top of page

 TRIP HIGHLIGHTS:

-• Catch the king taimen and feel the genuine thrill behind the fly reel.
-When a taimen rises towards your fly, it may turn into an intense fight that will make your heart skip a beat.
-Come live every angler's dream, experience the fight of a taimen.
+Catch the king taimen and feel the genuine thrill behind the fly reel.
+When a monster taimen comes at your fly, it may turn into the intense fight that will seem like heart-stopping action.
+This is what every fly angler dreams to see and catch.

-• Float the Onon River, which is the headwaters of the Amur River basin.
-It is considered to be one of the oldest rivers on earth.
-Immerse yourself in the incredible scenery of this 100-kilometer pilgrimage.
+Float Onon river, the headwater of Amur River basin which is one of the oldest rivers on earth.
+Immerse into the beautiful nature with the characteristics of southern Siberian region.

-• Explore historical sites that are connected to Genghis Khan’s early life and 13th-century Mongols.
-Visit places like where Genghis Khan was born and crowned as the king of the great Mongolian Empire.
-This is the exact location where Mongols started to gain power and went to conquer the world.
+Explore the historical sites that are connected to Genghis khan’s early life and 13th century Mongolians.
+Visit places like where Genghis khan was born and crowned as the king of great Mongolian Empire.
+This is the exact area where Mongols started to gain power and went to conquer the world over.

-• Meet the Buryat people, ethnic people who were named the “mountain citizens” during the Genghis Khan era.
-Although they suffered horrific political purges during the 1930s, they were able to preserve their remarkable culture and tradition up until today.
+Meet the Buryat people, ethnic people who were named as the “mountain citizens” during Genghis khan era.
+Although they suffered horrific political purges during 1930’s, they were able to preserve their remarkable culture and tradition up until today.

-Guests arrive Ulaanbaatar one day prior preferably.
-Upon arrival at the Chinggis Khaan International Airport,our staff will meet you for the transfer to our hotel, Bayangol, located within walking distance of Sukhbaatar Square, museums and shops.
+Guests arrive to Ulaanbaatar preferably the day before Orienation.
+Upon arrival at the Chinggis Khaan International Airport our staff will meet you for the transfer to the hotel, (Bayangol Hotel) located within walking distance of Sukhbaatar Square, museums and shops.
 Our staff will be holding a sign board when you cross the main gate of the airport.

 ITINERARY: